Relation Algebras Compatible with $\mathbb{Z}_2$-sets: Examples

 \section{Examples}

 For our first example, we start with a group action and see which relation algebra we get.
-Consider $\mathbb{Z}_3$ acting on itself by left multiplication.
+Consider $\mathbb{Z}_3$ acting on itself.
 We can calculate the atoms of the algebra of compatible relations as follows.